CozyCo/chef_synchronize/README.md

 # ChefSync

 Sync a monolithic chef repo to a chef server.
-Currently only prints out changes without actually modifying anything on the chef server.

 ## Installation